 - Employee Retention

-By tailoring these metrics to target the particular needs of your operation and the role in question, you can ensure that you have the most complete and accurate information needed to hire the most suitable applicants and retain key employees.
+By tailoring these Quality of Hire measures to target the particular needs of your operation and the role in question, you can ensure that you have the most complete and accurate information needed to hire the most suitable applicants and retain key employees.
 The first step is to create a quality of hire index, as a reference point from which to calculate your success in improving quality hires.

 How Do You Calculate Quality of Hire?